dhananjaysj-gamma/account-ledger-management-application/README.md

 # 🧾 Account-Ledger Management System

+## 📖 Overview

 A ledger management application where users can manage their accounts, handle internal and external transactions,.
 Built with Spring Boot and follows modern architectural and security best practices.
+It follows a **technology service provider model**, where:

+- **Tenants (banks)** are onboarded into the system from the backend.
+- **Users** are created under each tenant and can hold multiple **ledgers** (accounts).
+- **Users** can create account using the Id recieved by the tenant(banks).
+- **Ledgers** are created and associated with the user.
+- **Transactions** are recorded between ledgers, allowing fund transfers between internal and external ledgers.
+- The system ensures proper **authentication via JWT**, and **soft deletes** for audit safety.

+This project includes clean modular layers (Controller → Service → Repository), and follows best practices in exception handling, DTO usage, and security configuration.

 ---